 The right music can help you be more productive at work, crush at your workout, and get to sleep easier.
 Understanding how we respond emotionally to different types of music brings us closer to allowing machines to pick the music for us, says Dr. Cowen.

-Jamie Pabst, founder of sonic wellness app Spiritune, which allows users to play music that was scientifically composed to relieve stress (and will soon be available for download), says this study adds more fuel to the fire for using music as more than just entertainment.
+Jamie Pabst, founder of sonic wellness app Spiritune, which allows users to play music that was scientifically composed to relieve stress (available for download on the App Store), says this study adds more fuel to the fire for using music as more than just entertainment.
 “We as humans associate music emotionally,” says Pabst.
 “We should be using it more and more as a tool for emotional regulation.”